Baby Feeding Mistakes

 I also recommend holding off on caffeine too.
 Babies don’t need a stimulant (aren’t we mostly trying to calm them?), nor do toddlers or children for that matter.
 There’s no place for caffeine in a child’s diet—so if you can manage to avoid it, bravo.

-Last, artificial sweeteners fall into this category too.
-Avoid them for all children, but especially for babies and young toddlers, even if “just one bite” seems harmless.
+Last, artificial sweeteners and colors fall into this category too.
+Try to limit them, especially for babies and young toddlers, even if “just one bite” seems harmless.

 The dose relative to body weight is considerable.
-I’ve searched and searched, and there’s no upside to offering them to children of any age.
+I’ve searched and searched, and there’s no upside to offering them to young children.

 I’ve covered the top 4 baby feeding mistakes that I could think of –-did I miss any?
 If so, what are they?